 - MEDIUM – Envision a sandwich.
 These aren’t footlong subs but are the size of your typical white bread pbj.

 - LARGE– You need both hands to eat these.
 These holds would almost fill a dinner plate.

 - FEATURE – These are “share with the whole family” big.
 Picture a whole chocolate cake or the largest loaf of bread your grandmother ever baked.

 In climbing, just like all sports, there is a progression in skills and equipment.
 A first-time climber needs different tools from a pro or even someone who has climbed a few times.
 Eldo Holds offer the equipment climbers of any skill need.

-- BEGINNER (1-5 Climbing Experiences) New climbers of every age need comfy, deeply cut holds to be able to finish a route.
-Most of these holds are called jugs, as in you could wrap your hand around it as if it were a jug handle.
+- BEGINNER (1-5 Climbing Experiences) New climbers of every age need comfy, deeply cut hand holds to be able to finish a route.
+Most of these climbing wall holds are called jugs, as in you could wrap your hand around it as if it were a jug handle.
 Human bodies aren’t accustomed to moving with their arms and supporting their body weight with their hands.
 The right holds allow a climber’s hands to be more relaxed and expend less energy.

-- EXPERT (Frequent, On-going Climbing Experiences) These are the holds serious climbers want.
+- EXPERT (Frequent, On-going Climbing Experiences) These are the climbing wall holds serious climbers want.
 Surfaces are smaller, angles more extreme, and slopes super dramatic.
 These are the holds that will keep climbers coming back over and over again.